Mhassankhan6/2405e1_git_class/README.md

 # 2405e1_git_class
-this is my class 1
+this is git first class